checkly/checkly-operator/docs/README.md

     address: "foo@bar.baz"
 ```

-The `AlertChannel` resource is clustered scoped, it can be used in any check group but it also means that the name of the resource has to be unique in the kubernetes cluster.
+The `AlertChannel` resource is cluster scoped, it can be used in any check group but it also means that the name of the resource has to be unique in the kubernetes cluster.

 Once applied you can check if it worked:
 ```bash